SupaplexOSM/OSM-Cycling-Quality-Index/README.md

 A Python script for QGIS that generates a cycling quality index from OpenStreetMap data for every way segment.
 The type of way, width and surface attributes, characteristics of parallel roads and a few other attributes are processed and an index value from 0 to 100 is calculated, which indicates the suitability of a way/road segment for cycle traffic.

 ### Included way and road properties
-* Distinction of 19 way types, depending on OSM tagging (e.g. cycle tracks and different types of lanes, sidepath or non-sidepath cycle path, shared footways, roads, traffic or bus lanes, bicycle roads, crossings, links, cycle prohibitons...)
+* Distinction of 16 way types, depending on OSM tagging (e.g. cycle tracks and different types of lanes, sidepath or non-sidepath cycle path, shared or segregated path, shared footways/roads/traffic or bus lanes, bicycle roads, crossings, links...)
 * Basic geometric sidepath detection, if not tagged explicitly
 * Evaluation of width attributes and surface characteristics (surface and smoothness)
 * Evaluation of the road classification and maximum speed (for shared roads and side paths)
-* Evaluation of separation and buffer characteristics (TODO)
+* Evaluation of separation and buffer characteristics
-* Evaluation of other attributes such as lighting, incline, adjacent parking lanes...
-(TODO)
+* Evaluation of other attributes such as lighting, adjacent parking lanes or surface colour
 * Calculation of index values and factors for the mentioned property groups and derivation of a total index

 ### How to use this script